 Android devices can track steps via the Google Fit App, which is free to download from the Google Play Store.
 You will need to carry your phone to track your steps.

-You can also use any wearable device which syncs steps to Google Fit.
+You can also connect directly via Garmin or Fitbit, or use any wearable device which syncs steps to Google Fit.
 To determine whether a particular wearable device syncs steps to Google Fit, please check with the device manufacturer.

 All Android devices require OS 5.0 or later.